 - Demonstrate sophisticated capability to use a range of electronic and/or on-line resources to successfully search and comprehend new and unknown words, kanji and phrases.

-- Demonstrate thorough knowledge of taught vocabulary and grammar points, as well as reading strategies that will assist with the comprehension of complex sentences.
+- Demonstrate thorough knowledge of taught Kanji, vocabulary and grammar points.

-- Demonstrate comprehension of texts related to the content studied throughout the semester.
+- Demonstrate sophisticated writing and reading skills related to the content studied throughout the semester.

-- Research and demonstrate understanding of Japanese social and cultural conventions underlying the learning material texts.
+- Research and demonstrate understanding of Japanese culture and Japanese social and cultural conventions underlying the learning material texts.

-- Construct, as a group member, an oral delivery around written material studied during the semester.
+- Construct an oral delivery around written material studied and researched during the semester.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|